-If you watched the men’s Olympic marathon race, you had a front-row seat to a master class in running.
-The instructor: 36 year-old Eliud Kipchoge of Kenya, who covered the 26.2 mile course in Sapporo in 2:08:38 to win the race and his second consecutive Olympic gold.
-The legend now holds two of the top five fastest times ever posted in Olympic marathons, and he can go even faster – his PR is the world record time of 2:01:39, set at the 2018 Berlin Marathon.
-In comparison, Jan Frodeno’s 2:44:21 marathon at the Battle Royale in Allgäu, where he set a world record for fastest-ever Iron-distance race, seems sluggish.
+If you watched the Berlin Marathon this weekend, you had a front-row seat to a master class in running.
+The instructor: 37 year-old Eliud Kipchoge of Kenya, who covered the 26.2 mile course in 2:01:09, breaking his own world record (previously set at the 2018 Berlin Marathon).
+The legend also holds two of the top five fastest times ever posted in Olympic marathons.
+In comparison, Kristian Blummenfelt’s 2:30:50 marathon at the Sub7 Project, where he set a world record for the fastest-ever Iron-distance triathlon, seems sluggish.
 (It’s not – Kipchoge is just that good.)

 So how do you take the lessons from Kipchoge’s masterclass and apply it to your own training and racing?
 We asked Greg Billington, 2016 Olympic triathlete, 2021 Paralympic triathlon guide, 2019 San Francisco Marathon champion, and Olympic trials qualifier in the marathon to break down the lessons from Kipchoge’s victory.
 Billington, who holds a 2:15:31 marathon PR, knows how to become a faster runner, and a lot of it boils down to “run like Kipchoge.”
 Here’s how:

 “What is unique about Eliud’s run form is how fundamentally perfect it is,” Billington said.
 “He is everything your coach tells you to do.
 He has a mid-foot strike, his feet land directly below his knees so he’s not overstriding, and he has a flawless forward lean that goes from ankles to head.”